The Call of Hiroshima: Then and Now

 Hiroshima’s lessons are not distant warnings—they are a blueprint for how we must engage with the world today.
 Just as each folded paper crane in Hiroshima reflects a wish for peace, our choices—small as they may seem—shape the future we build together.

-All over the world, grassroots organizations are doing remarkable work, providing aid, advocating for peace, and rebuilding communities shattered by conflict.
+All over the world, grassroots organizations are doing remarkable work, providing aid, documenting abuse, advocating for peace, and rebuilding communities shattered by conflict.
 These efforts remind us that ordinary people can make an impact.
 Toward the end of this piece, I will share a few of these organizations, offering concrete ways to support those working tirelessly in the world’s most vulnerable regions.

 Around the globe, civilians endure suffering that reflects humanity’s repeated failure to break cycles of violence.
 As wars rage on, the need to choose peace over retaliation has never been more urgent.
 Survivors like Toshiko remind us that peace is not just an ideal—it is something we build through action, across borders and divides.
 Her story, like so many others, carries a simple but profound message: peace must become the norm, not the exception.